malbonesi/stock-watcher/README.md

 4. Are there specific shadow measurements?
 5. Are there any psuedo-class changes or animations to include?
 6. Is the text color for the price labels between tablet and desktop supposed to be different?
+7. How should the UI be reflected with a neutral change?